Elisabeth de Saedeleer

 Elisabeth de Saedeleer (17 August 1902 – 27 June 1972) was a Belgian textile artist.
+She learned traditional weaving techniques in Wales, where she was a refugee during World War I, and founded a weaving workshop after returning to Belgium.
+Her workshop was known for producing handwoven carpets and the fabric for scarves and tablecloths in art deco styles.

 Family

 Elisabeth de Saedeleer was born in the Dutch-speaking Belgian village of Sint-Martens-Latem, near Ghent, on 17 August 1902.
 Her father was the expressionist painter Valerius de Saedeleer (1867–1941) and her mother was Clementina de Saedeleer (1867–1930).
 She was the second eldest of their five daughters.
 Her godfather was the painter Gustave van de Woestijne.

 Early life in Wales

 After the outbreak of World War I, de Saedeleer and her family fled from their home, along with the painter Gustave van de Woestijne and sculptor George Minne, and their families.
 They fled to Sint Anna ter Muiden in Zeeland, the Netherlands.
 These Belgian artists and their families were then invited to move to Rhydyfelin near Aberystwyth, Ceredigion, Wales, by David Davies, 1st Baron Davies, Gwendoline Davies and Margaret Davies.

 While living at Tynlon House in Wales, de Saedeleer and her sister Marie learned traditional weaving techniques and met a former employee of the English textile artist William Morris.
 They weaved designs after drawings produced by their father.
 In April 1919, their works were sold at an exhibition of Belgian art held at the University of Aberystwyth.
 In 1920, de Saedeleer and her sister Marie moved to Gregynog Hall in Tregynon, intending to establish a rural an arts and crafts centre, but this was not opened.